vishnuas22/MasterX/test_result.md

     message: "Reported connection error when trying to use preview environment: 'Unable to connect to MasterX AI Mentor System.
 Please check your internet connection.'"
   - agent: "main"
     message: "BREAKTHROUGH FIX: Implemented truly dynamic preview URL construction!
 The system now automatically constructs the correct preview URL from the current hostname (protocol://hostname) instead of relying on any hardcoded values.
 This ensures the app works on ANY preview URL that the platform generates, including the current 3a8e8995-d506-4937-854a-33fed79a2869.preview.emergentagent.com.
 Verified backend is accessible via this URL.
 The Universal Portability System is now completely dynamic and future-proof!"
+  - agent: "testing"
+    message: "Completed comprehensive backend testing for the MasterX AI Mentor System.
+All backend functionality is working correctly.
+Tested all endpoints including health check, user management, session management, chat functionality (basic, premium, context-aware), streaming functionality, model information, learning psychology services, gamification services, exercise generation, and learning path generation.
+All tests passed successfully with 100% pass rate.
+The backend is robust and ready for use."
+  - agent: "testing"
+    message: "Attempted to test frontend functionality but encountered connection issues.
+The preview environment is unavailable with the message 'Preview Unavailable!!
+Our Agent is resting after inactivity.'
+The local frontend is running on port 3000 but cannot be accessed through the browser automation tool.
+Backend logs show the API is functioning correctly with successful health checks and API calls.
+The frontend logs show successful compilation with no errors.
+Unable to test UI components, chat scrolling, or advanced features due to connection limitations."